AndreasBakke/EmbeddedOS/README.md

 # 02NPSOV - Operating systems for embedded systems

-Repo for C / ERIKA lab assignments and project development in 02NPSOV - Operating systems for embedded systems @PoliTo
+Repo for ERIKA & MicriumOS lab assignments and project development in 02NPSOV - Operating systems for embedded systems @PoliTo

-Projects simulated and developed using Eclipse PowerPC VM.
+Lab assignments for ERIKA simulated and developed using Eclipse PowerPC VM.
+MicriumOS lab assignments tested and verified on PowerMCU LandTiger v2.0 board.

 All files for personal use.